colin-stubbs/corelightathome-docker/README.md

   b.
 From custom content under ./corelight-update/configs/defaultPolicy/local-intel
 4. Corelight/Zeek packages,
   a.
 NOTE: I have not tested this capability as yet so results may vary.

+The default is currently still to run `corelight-update` inside the container.

+Though I now strongly recommend you run `corelight-update` separately even if it's from the same Raspberry Pi.

+Refer to the documentation about environment variables that can be passed to the container.

+The new container spec for running `corelight-update` separately is available here: https://github.com/colin-stubbs/corelight-update-docker

 # Setup